-MCT is a property and casualty industry measurement framework set by the Office of the Superintendent of Financial Institutions (OSFI).
-It measures the capital adequacy of an insurer to protect policyholders from financial risk and to provide long-term financial stability.
+MCT is a best practice property and casualty industry measurement framework established by the Office of the Superintendent of Financial Institutions (OSFI).
+It is a customizable framework for measuring the capital adequacy of an insurer to protect policyholders from financial risk and to provide long-term financial stability.
 It is the ratio of ICBC's capital available to capital required as calculated for specific risks, and is expressed as a percentage.
-While ICBC is not federally regulated by OSFI, Special Direction IC2 requires ICBC to have a minimum of 100% MCT ratio for Basic insurance.
-In addition to this legislative minimum, the BCUC has approved a regulatory target of 145% for Basic insurance to reflect the risk profile of the Basic insurance product and to promote relatively stable and predictable rates (rate smoothing).
+While ICBC is not federally regulated by OSFI, Special Direction IC2 requires ICBC to have a minimum of 100 per cent MCT ratio for Basic insurance.
+In addition to this legislative minimum, the BCUC has approved a regulatory target of 145 per cent for Basic insurance to reflect the risk profile of the Basic insurance product and to promote relatively stable and predictable rates (rate smoothing).
 In 2016/17, ICBC made capital and income transfers from Optional to Basic to improve Basic capital levels and maintain the required Basic MCT ratio.